f1she3/smarter/README.md

 ```
 git clone https://github.com/f1she3/smarter.git
 ```
-- Put the content of www/ in your server's root
+- Set the directory `www` as your webserver's root
-- Import the file smarter.sql into your database
+- Import the file `smarter.sql` into your database
-- Configure the file functions/init.php according to your server's configuration
+- Configure the file `functions/init.php` according to your webserver's configuration